agbanusi/simon-game/README.md

 # simon-game
-The simon game is a game where you repeat what the exact way and pattern, music and light is added for you to know what the computer has done.
+The simon game is a game where you repeat what the computer does the exact way and pattern, music and light is added for you to perceive the flow.
 ##
 pen(better view): https://codepen.io/agbanusi/full/eYJgdvQ